datarobot/datarobot-user-models/task_templates/README.md

 As a simple example, let's say we have custom logic to impute missing values.
-We look at the example template found in the transforms folders (e.g. https://github.com/datarobot/datarobot-user-models/blob/master/task_templates/transforms/python_missing_values/custom.py) and code our imputation logic into the fit hook (note: the "fit" hook is currently always required).
+We look at the example template found in the transforms folders (e.g. https://github.com/datarobot/datarobot-user-models/blob/master/task_templates/transforms/python_missing_values/custom.py) and code our imputation logic into the fit hook (note: the "fit" and "transform" hooks are always required for transform tasks).
 Notice how in the transform hook we apply the median value imputation we learned in fit.
 This is because the transform hook is called at both trainging and scoring time while the fit hook is ONLY called during training.
 Now we have a "custom missing value imputation" transform.
 Now let's say we want to also create a custom task to apply a weight of evidence